ome/omero-guide-cellprofiler/docs/gettingstarted.rst

 - How to run CellProfiler using its Python API.

-- How to save the generated results and linked them to the Plate.
+- How to save the generated results and link them to the Plate.

 Resources
 ---------